Live 2 Give

 Canuck Place Children's Hospice is the Canucks for Kids Fund luminary charity and has been serving BC families since opening its doors since 1995.

 As North America's first freestanding children's hospice, Canuck Place offers specialized care for BC children living with life-threatening conditions.
 Care provided at Canuck Place is child-focused and family centred.
-The Hospice provides care 24 hours a day, 7 days a week from both nurses and physicians, while offering family care; end-of-life, pain and symptom management; school music and play therapy; recreation opportunities and counseling services
+The Hospice provides care 24 hours a day, seven days a week from both nurses and physicians, while offering family care; end-of-life, pain and symptom management; school music and play therapy; recreation opportunities and counseling services

 The Canucks Family Education Centre (CFEC) operates out of Britannia Community Centre in East Vancouver and Edmonds Elementary School in Burnaby.
 Headquartered in East Vancouver, its services are available for families living in one of the poorest neighbourhoods in Canada,